achmadzackyr/vue-tailwind-portfolio/README.md

 ## 🚀 About Me

-I'm a full stack developer...
+I'm a full stack developer.
+I have a keen interest in e-commerce and information technology.
+My aim is to help businesses or corporations to achieve their targets and to help people to solve their problems by implementing IT.

 ## 🔗 Links